jsdelfino/watsonwork-weather/README.md

 In the **Examples** space, say "*Is it raining in San Francisco?*".

-The Weather app will respond with a message asking you to confirm that you're interested in the weather in San Francisco:
+That sentence should be highlighted to indicate that Watson understood it and identified a useful action.

-"*Hey [your name], I think you're looking for the weather conditions in San Francisco.
-Is that correct?*".
+Cick the highlighted sentence to trigger the **Get Weather Conditions** action and retrieve the current weather conditions in San Francisco.

-Say "*yes*".
+Click the **Share with the Space** button to share the weather conditions with the other users in the current space.

-The Weather app will then respond with the weather conditions in San Francisco, like this for example:
+The Weather app will post the weather conditions in San Francisco to the space, like this for example:
 "*San Francisco, CA, 48F Feels like 41F, Fair*"

 ## Project layout